Manan2606/Homework-6/readme.md

 Main Branch

-Main Branch contains Task-1 of Faker Installation and implementation.
-Task-2 Contains generate record commands execution.
-Task-3 has user Input.
-I merge all branches in Main branch
+First I do Faker Installation and implementation.
+Task-2 branch Contains generate record commands execution.
+Task-3 branch has user Input.
+I merge all branches in Main branch.

+So main branch has every task.